How to speak English well? What is real English?

 Many a time, there are people who know English but they cannot answer questions in IELTS.
 Reason, lack of confidence and knowledge.
 You must know about the topic to be spoken in order to speak.

-In journalism, there is a common saying, "READ TO WRITE".
+"READ TO WRITE".
 I always cite this example to my students and tell them to read as much as they can.
 This also improves their knowledge and they can speak on the issues they have read about.

 Apart from that you can buy a grammar book and work on a few exercises every day to learn the rules.